athilalexandre/BioLove/README.md

 ### Experience Viewing

-1. Share the generated experience URL with the couple
+1. Share the generated experience URL
 2. The experience page will automatically play music and display photos with the custom message

 ## Development